A developer's Claude Code overview: The good, The bad, & The productive

 Getting good, consistent results from Claude Code isn't a walk in the park.
 You have to put in real time setting it up and learning its quirks.
 This means creating and constantly tweaking "CLAUDE.md" files for your projects.
 These files are like little cheat sheets that teach the AI about your coding standards, common commands, and overall architecture.

-On top of that, you need to learn specific workflows to really make it sing, like using "git worktrees" to let it handle multiple tasks at once or knowing to use prompt keywords like "ultrathink" to give it more time to figure things out.
-This isn’t a tool you just roll out to everyone and expect good things to happen.
+On top of that, you need to learn specific workflows to really make it sing, like using "git worktrees" to let it handle multiple tasks at once, knowing to use prompt keywords like "ultrathink" to give it more time to figure things out, or configuring your settings.json properly.
+This isn't a tool you just roll out to everyone and expect good things to happen.
 It requires a genuine investment in training and setup.

 A bad fit for support teams who need control